Last updated on January 28th, 2026 at 11:26 am

 Here at ASM, we believe that efficient sheet metal fabrication starts with simplification.

-One way of streamlining the fabrication process is with component consolidation.
-When feasible, this time and cost-saving strategy allows metal fabrication shops to integrate two or more separate components into a unified piece.
+One of the most effective ways to streamline fabrication is through component consolidation.
+When feasible, this time and cost-saving strategy allows metal fabrication shops to combine two or more separate components into a single, unified sheet metal part, reducing complexity across manufacturing and assembly.

 Read on to learn about the benefits of component consolidation for sheet metal fabrication and what you can do to facilitate the process for your fabricator.